 Bradley Horner, Facilities Engineer at Simcoe Housing, explained that the large mechanical equipment upgrades were part of an end-of-lifespan replacement that had been planned through asset management software and the corporation’s maintenance and facilities management team.

-“Enbridge’s Affordable Housing Multi-Residential Program allowed us to incorporate new high-efficiency equipment with night setbacks and scheduling efficiencies to optimize the operating capabilities of the system and ensure tenants’ safety and comfort.
+“Enbridge’s Affordable Housing Multi-Residential Conservation Program allowed us to incorporate new high-efficiency equipment with night setbacks and scheduling efficiencies to optimize the operating capabilities of the system and ensure tenants’ safety and comfort.
 As well as gas and electrical consumption savings, the retrofits helped to improve the projects’ sustainability by lowering operating costs,” said Horner.

 Switching out regular domestic hot water heating tanks with high efficiency (96 per cent) condensing systems resulted in a reduction in gas consumption of 30-40 per cent.
 Buildings that house more family units typically use a greater volume of DHW, and demonstrated the highest savings.